 Special Note: You can prepare the sauce earlier in the day and then sauté the cod when ready to serve.
-This recipe is lovely served with some sheet pan roasted rosemary potatoes.
+This recipe is very yummy when served with some sheet pan roasted rosemary potatoes.

 I hope you enjoy these recipes as much as I do.
-Both of them are very quick and only involve one pan clean up.
+They are very quick and only involve one pan clean up.